 Fact: Meiji Jingu is a Shinto shrine.
 Whereas Buddhism is all about following the teachings of Buddha, Shintoism is all about the worship of nature spirits, called Kami.
 These Kami originate from traditional Japanese legends and are honoured through rituals.
 The Meiji Jingu Shrine is dedicated to honouring the spirits of Emperor Meiji and his wife.

-Your visit to the Meiji Jingu Shrine
+This is your visit to the Meiji Jingu Shrine

 By now, are you ready to visit the Meiji Jingu Shrine (if you can, corona?).
 Below is a brief explanation of the main attractions of this place.